AWS EC2

 Enter the following information:

-- Access Key ID: The access key ID from your IAM user
+- For Static Access Keys: set the Access Key ID and Secret Access Key from your IAM user

 -